 Figure 3.4 Correlations between the change in daily feed intake during the perturbation (k3) and the resilience capacity (k2) of pigs when receiving diets contaminated with deoxynivalenol (DON).
 The left panel denotes the periods when pigs received a DON-contaminated diet from 113 to 119 days of age (Early challenge) and the right panel when they received the DON-contaminated diet from 134 to 140 days of age (Late challenge).
-DC = group of pigs that received a diet contaminated with DON from 113 to 119 days of age; CD = group of pigs that received a diet contaminated a diet contaminated with DON from 134 to 140 days of age; DD = group of pigs that received a diet a diet contaminated with DON from 134 to 140 days of age; DD = group of pigs that received a diet contaminated with DON from 134 to 140 days of age; DD = group of pigs that received a diet contaminated with DON in both aforementioned periods.
+DC = group of pigs that received a diet contaminated with DON from 113 to 119 days of age; CD = group of pigs that received a diet contaminated with DON from 134 to 140 days of age; DD = group of pigs that received a diet contaminated with DON in both aforementioned periods.

 The capacity of an animal to minimize the effect of environmental perturbations and to quickly retrieve its pre-perturbed condition, usually termed resistance and resilience, are important elements in sustainable livestock production.
 The complex and dynamic nature of the mechanisms of animal's response to a perturbation makes modelling a promising approach to propose and to quantify the underlying mechanisms.
-This study demonstrates that a modelling and data analysis procedure can be applied to characterize resistance and resilience traits of animals, allowing to identify variability among growing pigs in their feed intake response to a DONcontaminated diet.
+This study demonstrates that a modelling and data analysis procedure can be applied to characterize resistance and resilience traits of animals, allowing to identify variability among growing pigs in their feed intake response to a DON-contaminated diet.